jkim0701/reactApp_project_2/README.md

 ## Credits

 - UI/UX Design: Figma
-- Assistance: Portions of ideation, drafting, and debugging supported by ChatGPT (OpenAI)
+- Assistance: Portions of ideation, drafting, and debugging supported by FigmaAI